Guano: Bird guano

-Indigenous use
+American Indians

-The word "guano" originates from the Andean indigenous language Quechua, where it refers to any form of dung used as an agricultural fertilizer.
-Archaeological evidence suggests that Andean people collected seabird guano from small islands and points off the desert coast of Peru for use as a soil amendment for well over 1,500 years and perhaps as long as 5,000 years.
+The word "guano" originates from the Andean language Quechua, in which it refers to any form of dung used as an agricultural fertiliser.
+Archaeological evidence suggests that Andean people collected seabird guano from small islands and points off the desert coast of Peru for use as a soil amendment for well over 1,500 years, and perhaps as long as 5,000 years.
 Spanish colonial documents suggest that the rulers of the Inca Empire greatly valued guano, restricted access to it, and punished any disturbance of the birds with death.
-The Guanay cormorant is historically the most abundant and important producer of guano.
+The guanay cormorant is historically the most abundant and important producer of guano.
 Other important guano-producing bird species off the coast of Peru are the Peruvian pelican and the Peruvian booby.